tgrants/dev-vm-ansible/README.md

 		* [roles/dev/](roles/dev/) - development tool configuration
 		* [roles/lxqt/](roles/lxqt/) - LXQt and GUI configuration
 	* Run the setup playbook `ansible-playbook playbooks/setup.yml`
-		* The vscode install check may throw an error when run for the first time
+		* Some checks may throw an error when run for the first time
-		* If missing lxqt directories cause errors, reboot and rerun the playbook
 	* Reboot

 #### Telemetry

-Telemetry is enabled on the premade VMs.
+Some data is collected to estimate the amount of premade VMs in use and their versions.
 Settings are defined in [`combine.conf`](roles/base/templates/combine.conf.j2).
-You can enable and disable it by running `combine on/off` or editing the config manually.
+You can enable and disable this by running `combine on/off` or editing the config manually.

 The following data is collected: `public_ip`, `timestamp`, `id` and `version`.